The US collected $5.03 trillion in federal revenues in 2022, up $630 billion from the previous year, after adjusting for inflation.

 Additionally, while custom duties have accounted for a small portion of federal revenues, they have doubled since 2018.

-The ratio of revenues generated by these sources has stayed relatively over the past 40 years, however, this has not always been the case.
+The ratio of revenues generated by these sources has stayed relatively stable over the past 40 years, however, this has not always been the case.

 During the 18th and 19th centuries, the US funded federal operations via customs duties, selling federal lands, and excise taxes.